Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The role of pulsar Heating: The case of 47 Tucanae

-In Figure~\ref{fig:47tucConstraints} we consider a more realistic scenario in which heating from both the main sequence stars and the millisecond pulsar populations is included.
+In Figure~\ref{fig:47tucConstraints} we consider a more comprehensive scenario in which heating from both stellar winds and the millisecond pulsar populations are varied.
 In this case, we search for models that produce thermodynamical profiles with average central electron and neutral hydrogen densities that are consistent with observational constraints when energy injection from both pulsars and stellar winds is taken into account.
-The blue-grey shaded regions in Figure~\ref{fig:47tucConstraints} denote the parameter space that fall within the density constraints for 47 Tucanae.
-It is important to note the low levels of millisecond pulsar energy thermalization needed to explain the density limits even when the heating from the main sequence stellar winds is negligible.
-This is because of the overabundance of millisecond pulsars residing in the core of 47 Tucanae, which helps prevent the intracluster gas from being effectively retained in the cluster.
-As such, we conclude that current observations place strong constraints on the ability of pulsar winds to effectively thermalize and mix within cluster's cores.
+The \btt{region} between the \btt{black and white lines} show\btt{n} in the upper $n_{\rm e}$ plot of Figure~\ref{fig:47tucConstraints} denotes the parameter space that \btt{falls} within the density constraints for 47 Tucanae.
+It is important to note the low levels of millisecond pulsar energy thermalization needed to explain the density limits even when the \btt{wind} population fraction, $f_{ j}$, is low \btt{-- at most a thermalization of $\sim 0.01\%$ of the total cluster pulsar spin-down luminosity is required to explain the observed low levels of gas in 47~Tucanae}.
+This is because of the overabundance of millisecond pulsars residing in the core of 47 Tucanae, which helps prevent the intracluster gas from being effectively retained in the cluster \btt{by concentrating the deposition of energy were the densest gas resides}.
+As such, we \btt{are not only able to derive that pulsar spin-down luminosity can efficiently eject material from a cluster if a small fraction of this energy is thermalized effectively in the gas, we can further} conclude that current observations place strong constraints on the ability of pulsar winds to effectively thermalize and mix within cluster's cores.